 Calculate Your Break-Even Point

-Before committing to an annual policy, price out the individual single-trip policies you would otherwise buy.
+Before committing to an annual policy, price out the individual single-trip policies you would otherwise buy for the year.
 If the combined single-trip cost exceeds the annual premium, the annual policy offers better value.
-For most travellers, three trips per year is the approximate break-even point, though this varies by destination and provider.
+For most Australian travellers, three international trips per year is the approximate break-even point, though this varies by destination and provider.

 2